remuskwan/quizorize/README.md

 Try the latest build of Quizorize by accessing this [link](https://testflight.apple.com/join/spPWRuor) on your iOS device.

-Requirements: iPhone and iPad running iOS 14.5 and later.
+Requirements: iPhone, iPad or iPod Touch running iOS 14.5 and later.

-Recommended (for the best experience): iPhone in Light Mode.
+Recommended (for the best experience): iPhone or iPod Touch in Light Mode.

 ### Local Test (on your Mac)